 The Institute supervises two types of internships.

-Forensic linguistic interns, supervised by Dr. Leonard, work with Law School interns, supervised by Professor Freedman, in analyzing the evidence and appeal possibilities in capital cases in which language evidence – typically a recorded conversation, an interrogation, or a confession – played a crucial role in a defendant’s conviction and death sentence.
+- The Forensic Linguistics Capital Case Innocence Project in 2014 began formally accepting cases through the offices of Eric M. Freedman, the Wilzig Distinguished Professor of Constitutional Rights at Hofstra.
+Forensic linguistic interns, supervised by Dr. Leonard and Dr. Juliane Ford, work with Law School interns, supervised by Professor Freedman, in analyzing the evidence and appeal possibilities in capital cases in which language evidence – typically a recorded conversation, an interrogation, or a confession – played a crucial role in a defendant’s conviction and death sentence.

 The Institute administers research in the areas of discourse analysis and corpus linguistics.